Day 1 Buenos Aires

-Fly to Buenos Aires.
-Upon your arrival, you will be transferred to your hotel.
+Welcome to Buenos Aires.
+On arrival at the airport, you will be met by one of our local representatives and transferred to your hotel.
 Recoleta, San Telmo and Palermo districts all offer wonderful accommodation options.

 Continue exploring Buenos Aires.
 Tour the northern districts, including famous Recoleta Cemetery and the leafy suburb of Palermo, with its elegant mansions, funky cafes and local fashion and homeware boutiques.
 In the evening, learn the basic steps of tango before your dinner and tango show.

 Transfer to the airport for your flight to Rio, arriving in time for a stroll or a sundowner on Copacabana Beach.

 A full-day tour of Rio’s most beautiful and famous sights.
 Admire the spectacular views from Mount Corcovado and see the famous statue of Christ the Redeemer.
 After a traditional BBQ lunch, ride the cable car to the top of iconic Sugarloaf Mountain.

 This day is yours to explore this captivating city on your own.
 We suggest a tour of the Botanical Gardens, a visit to the Museum of Tomorrow, or participate in a percussion class.
 For a more active option, you can do bike tours or hike Mount Corcovado to Christ the Redeemer in Rio.